fpsvogel/fpsvogel.com/src/_posts/2021-08-19-nand-to-tetris.md

 - [Optimizing runtime](#optimizing-runtime)
 - [Conclusion: fun and usefulness combined](#conclusion-fun-and-usefulness-combined)

-"Should I spend time on computer science?"
-The question inevitably comes up if (like me) you're learning programming on your own.
-I went with yes.
+*"Should I spend time on computer science?"* The question inevitably comes up if (like me) you're learning programming on your own.
+I went with **yes**.
 To explain why, I'll talk about a course I've just finished, as an example of how computer science is fun *and* practical for the budding programmer.

 ## Nand to Tetris: an intro

 *Nand to Tetris* is a hands-on course that teaches how to build a simple computer, including its operating system and a programming language.
 The course is completely free: [part 1](https://www.coursera.org/learn/build-a-computer), [part 2](https://www.coursera.org/learn/nand2tetris2).
 The textbook [The Elements of Computing Systems](https://mitpress.mit.edu/books/elements-computing-systems-second-edition) can come in handy as a reference, but it is not required.
 The course videos have all the same information and more.
-For some other handy links, see [my notes on the course](/reading#B084V7R8PT).
+For some other handy links, see <a href="/reading#B084V7R8PT" data-turbo="false">my notes on the course</a>.

 Although you could use *Nand to Tetris* as a primer or "CS101", I'm glad I had previously read [*Code: The Hidden Language of Computer Hardware and Software*](https://www.charlespetzold.com/code/), which introduces many of the same concepts in a more conversational way.
 For other CS books that I recommend, see the "Computer Science" subsection in [my study plan](https://github.com/fpsvogel/learn-ruby#expanding-my-horizons).